 15 March 2007: Perhaps even better (if possible) is a sandwich called The Rostisado.
 This beauty is crafted with slow-roasted beef, pepper Jack cheese, marinated Italian red peppers, lettuce and a proprietary Bistro sauce.
 The roast beef is roasted on the premises (as are the pork and turkey) and it is piled high on a fresh-baked Roma French roll.
 It’s a very tender roast beef which might just rekindle memories of mom’s pot roast.
 The Italian peppers (roasted and marinated in oil and oregano) are so good, you might want to order a separate Italian red pepper salad (for a mere pittance more).

-19 August 2014: Having an office within easy walking distance of the Roma Bakery & Deli is one of the very few perquisites of my Kim’s job.
-Over the years she’s sampled virtually everything on the menu several times over.
+2 November 2022: Having an office within easy walking distance of the Roma Bakery & Deli was one of the very few perquisites of my Kim’s former job.
+Over the years she sampled virtually everything on the menu several times over.
 She raves so much about the croissants that not having one was not an option for me.
 The Southwest Tuna Croissant is the very best tuna-based sandwich I’ve had in New Mexico (and as my readers know, one of my life’s quests is to find a tuna sandwich equal to those in Massachusetts).
 This one is close!
 The tuna is as fresh as is possible and it’s not overwhelmed by mayo or salad cream.
 Instead, it’s ameliorated with just enough finely chopped jalapeño peppers to earn its sobriquet and give the tuna a discernible punch without detracting from the freshness of the tuna.
 Onion, cilantro and tomatoes are the only other ameliorants.
 The croissant is buttery, soft and flaky (though not overly so).

 A separate deli case displays the deli’s various salads, all of which appear as fresh and inviting as possible.
 The Southwest Tuna Salad, a cool mound of the aforementioned tuna on a bed of fresh mixed greens, will forever be my choice after having experienced that tuna on a croissant.
 The pasta salad, however, is no bride’s maid.
 In a city where it may be impossible to find a good pasta salad, this is a great one.
 Salads are available in small or regular sizes.
 The soup-of-the-day is made daily from fresh ingredients.
 Monday is green chile stew day, a cause for celebration in Albuquerque.

-The name “Roma,” by the way, has nothing to do with the Italian city by that name or with the wine which once sponsored Championship Wrestling on Channel 7 (does anybody remember Cyclone Negro panning Duke City drunks?).
+The name “Roma,” by the way, has nothing to do with the Italian city by that name or with the wine which once sponsored Championship Wrestling on Channel 7 (does anybody remember Venezuelan heel Cyclone Negro panning Duke City drunks?…is the politically correct term “chemically inconvenienced”?).
 It has everything to do with being located on Roma Avenue.
 The Roma Bakery & Deli is open on weekdays from 7AM to 2PM.
 It’s closed on Saturday and Sunday.

 This tiny gem has been called one of downtown’s best kept secrets.
 Frankly, it’s far too good to be a secret.
 This is the type of treasure the downtown revitalization folks and Albuquerque tourism should trumpet with pride.
 Residents and tourists can’t live on chile alone.